 For one thing, you skip having any types of creepy crawlers in your tent at night, which is something any angler that ever woke up with a spider crawling over his face will appreciate.

-This is especially comfortable when fishing cold spring or autumn nights, when that cold air creeps in and disturbs your sleeps, as your face is usually at the same height as the incoming air.
-I have woken up from a cold, running nose because of that many times throughout the years, until I got a bivvy with an attached groundsheet.
+This is especially comfortable when fishing cold spring or autumn nights when that cold air creeps in and disturbs your sleep, as your face is usually at the same height as the incoming air.
+I have woken up from a cold, running nose because of that many times throughout the years until I got a bivvy with an attached groundsheet.

 This 100% closed system also aids the bivvy’s overall isolation.